totalspectrum/spin2cpp/doc/c.md

   * 64 bit integers (long long)
   * struct passing and return
-  * much of the C standard library
+  * some of the C standard library

 ## Introduction